keithallatt/HierarchicalMultiLabelClassification/README.md

 Lastly, recall that a data point looks something like: (article, L1, L2, L3) where article is the model input and (L1,L2,L3) are the ground truth labels.
 Each parameter is a string.
 Articles are converted to tokens which are then mapped to integers.
 This is handled by the BERT Tokenizer.
 However, we must manually map the ground truth labels to integers since this is not handled by BERT.
 This is what the WordIdMapping class is for.
 It contains an array of 3 dictionaries: word_to_id where word_to_id[i] is a dictionary mapping an Li label to a unique integer. id_to_word is an array of 3 arrays where id_to_word[i] is an array containing the Li labels as strings.
 This is used for giving each label a unique integer id.
 As we iterate through the training set to encode each article, we extract the article label strings and call *map_data.add_and_get(labs)* which converts them to integer ids.
 This label representation will serve useful when performing multi-label classification.
 Namely, given a single article embedding, the output of the model forward pass is an array of 3 prediction arrays: *preds*. preds[i] is a vector shape: Li where Li is the number of labels in Li.
 For instance, preds[0] has shape 9 representing the un-normalized scores for each of the 9 L1 labels.
 Thus, it is useful to assign each L1 label a unique integer id between 0-8 which is what word_to_id is for!
 Similarly, we assign integer ids to L2 and L3 labels which have unique ids between 0-69 and 0-218 respectively.

+Note that no data augmentation was applied since we have an adequate volume of data in our dataset.

 <!-- After the data is processed, we return two arrays:
 There is also the option to pad each article so they are the same length but we decided to omit this.  -->